Probate Q&A Series

 • Identify all potential heirs and collect contact details.

-• File petition and bond in the clerk’s office.
+• File application and bond in the clerk’s office, if required.

 • Publish notice to creditors and mail known creditors.